-Increasing the Visibility of Safe Surrender Baby Sites
+Increasing the Visibility of Safely Surrender Baby Sites

-OCAP has been working to increase the visibility of SSB site locations and to promote the SSB hotline, 877-BabySaf.
-OCAP is investigating how to best highlight the location of Safely Surrendered Baby program sites through online mapping programs.
-Enhancing the visibility of SSB sites will hopefully improve accessibility and further enhance the positive impacts of the SSB law.
+The OCAP has been working to increase the visibility of SSB site locations and to promote the SSB hotline, 877-BabySaf.
+The OCAP is investigating how to best highlight the location of SSB program sites through online mapping programs.
+Enhancing the visibility of SSB sites will improve accessibility and further enhance the positive impacts of the SSB law.
+The OCAP is also looking to have updated signage created to be distributed to all sites for display to clearly show affiliation with the program.

-Safely Surrendered Baby Site Packets
+Safely Surrender Baby Site Packets

-OCAP is now producing Safely Surrendered Baby program site packets free of charge to all California counties upon request.
-A packet includes matching ID bracelets.

-voluntary medical questionnaire and informational materials for the surrendering parent or person.
+The OCAP is now producing SSB program site packets free of charge to all California counties upon request.
+A packet includes matching ID bracelets, voluntary medical questionnaire and informational materials for the surrendering parent or person.